bangle-io/bangle-editor/_bangle-website/docs/getting-started.md

 - Bangle is currently in `alpha` phase and we plan to iterate fast, bug fixes and many breaking changes.
 I would request you to try it out and use it in your side projects but avoid using it in **production**.

-**Next Month**:

-- I think by mid January, I will have solicited enough feedback from folks that we can move to `beta` and address the feedback.
-Focus will be on stability and building a project roadmap.

 **Short term**:

 - Once we achieve a good stable month with `beta` with some community adoption, we can move to general release.
 I expect this to come around March or April.

 ## The Bangle eco-system